remnrem/luna-doc/docs/ref/pops.md

   read model from pops/s2.mod (1000 iterations)
 ```

-After making the predictions, POPS create the annotations, and outputs the kappa (if there are observed staging data);
+After making the predictions, POPS creates the annotations, and outputs the kappa (if there are observed staging data);

 ```
   adding POPS annotations (pN1, pN2, pN3, pR, pW)